FAQs-Frequently Asked Questions

 How do I change my program?

 In order to change your program you must submit the online Program Selection form.
-Some departments may require the department Chair’s signature if changing in Year 2, 3 or 4.
-For highly competitive programs such as BBA, BTM, Concurrent Education, Kin & PE, refer to the Recruitment and Admissions website.
+Some departments may require the department approval.
+For highly competitive programs such as BBA, BBTM, BSW, HE, Kin & PE, refer to the appropriate Request for Program Transfer.

 Can I transfer from/to the Brantford or Waterloo Campus?